ronnie-rios/context-demo/README.md

 //export it out
 export { DataContext, DataProvider }
 ```
-3. take your created context and wrap the context provider around your component tree
+3. take your created context and wrap the context provider around your component tree. this gives **ALL** the components and its children components, i.e. nested components will have access to the **GLOBAL STATE**

 ```js
 import Layer1 from './components/Layer1'